 Our alumni are over-represented in several key job functions.

-As an institution that has traditionally been associated with engineering, it’s no surprise that RPI Education for Working Professionals graduates are over-represented in several key areas including Engineering, Business Development, Program and Project Management, Finance and Consulting.
+As an institution that has traditionally been associated with engineering, it’s no surprise that Rensselaer at Work graduates are over-represented in several key areas including Engineering, Business Development, Program and Project Management, Finance and Consulting.
 Our high ranking in Arts and Design is an unexpected surprise.
 Given that we don’t offer courses in Healthcare, Military and Protective Services, or Administration, it’s no surprise that we show so few graduates in those fields.

 The comparable school is far more balanced in its distribution of job functions and exceeds RPI in all of the social fields, especially Education, Human Resources, Community & Social, and Support.
 They also exceed RPI in Operations but lag slightly in Sales.
 The two schools are nearly tied in Research and IT.